gbdev/pandocs/content/SGB_Functions.md

 ### Cartridge Header

-SGB games are required to have a cartridge header with Nintendo and proper checksum just as normal gameboy games.
+SGB games are required to have a cartridge header with Nintendo and proper checksum just as normal Game Boy games.
 Also, two special entries must be set in order to unlock SGB functions:

 ` 146h - SGB Flag - Must be set to 03h for SGB games`\
 ` 14Bh - Old Licensee Code - Must be set 33h for SGB games`

 When these entries aren\'t set, the game will still work just like all
-\'monochrome\' gameboy games, but it cannot access any of the special SGB functions.
+\'monochrome\' Game Boy games, but it cannot access any of the special SGB functions.

 ### Detecting SGB hardware

 The recommended detection method is to send a MLT\_REQ command which enables two (or four) joypads.
-A normal handheld gameboy will ignore this command, a SGB will now return incrementing joypad IDs each time when deselecting keyboard lines (see MLT\_REQ description for details).
+A normal handheld Game Boy will ignore this command, a SGB will now return incrementing joypad IDs each time when deselecting keyboard lines (see MLT\_REQ description for details).
-Now read-out joypad state/IDs several times, and if the ID-numbers are changing, then it is a SGB (a normal gameboy would typically always return 0Fh as ID).
+Now read-out joypad state/IDs several times, and if the ID-numbers are changing, then it is a SGB (a normal Game Boy would typically always return 0Fh as ID).
 Finally, when not intending to use more than one joypad, send another MLT\_REQ command in order to re-disable the multi-controller mode.
 Detection works regardless of whether and how